BART-based inference for Poisson processes: Intensity estimation for Real Data

 \subsection{Lansing Data}

 The \textbf{lansing} data set included in the \textbf{R} package \textbf{spatstat} describes the locations of different types of trees in the Lansing woods forest.
 Our attention is restricted to the locations of 514 maples that are presented with dots in Figures~\ref{fig6}-\ref{fig7}.
-We compare our algorithm to a fixed bandwidth estimator using a quartic kernel as suggested in \citet{diggle1983statistical}.
-Given the tree locations, our algorithm recovers the spatial pattern of trees as rectangular regions of different intensity (Fig.~\ref{fig6}).
-The results of the kernel estimators are presented in~Figure~\ref{fig7}.
-The diagnostic criteria included in the supplementary material indicate that the considered chains have converged for 10 Trees.
-However, convergence of chains is not indicated for 5 trees at some points of the testing set.
-We note that kernel methods are sensitive to bandwidth choice.
+We run 3 parallel chains of the same length for 200000 iterations for 3-10 trees and 100000 iterations for 12 trees.
+The diagnostic criteria included in the supplementary material indicate that the considered chains have converged for the majority of testing points.